jhsware/inferno-animation/README.md

 IMPORTANT: This lib assumes you have set `box-sizing: border-box;` on the elements being animated!

+If the component that is added has `display: none` no height calculations will be performed.

 You can animate your components by adding the animation helpers to `componentDidMount` and `componentWillUnmoun` or by wrapping your component in the `<Animated />` component.